elegant-scipy/elegant-scipy/markdown/ch8.markdown

                  tz.frequencies)
 ```

+But, just a minute: what are all those `c.function` calls from `toolz.curried`?

 ## Currying: the spice of streaming

 Earlier, we briefly used a *curried* version of the `map` function, which